nonyeezeh/CMPG323-Project5-34615199-Data-Analytics-Project/README.md

 2. **Access Permissions**: Ensure you have the necessary permissions to access the Power BI dashboard.

-3. **Login (If Required)**: If the dashboard is protected, you may need to log in using your organization's credentials.

-4. **Explore the Dashboard**: Once logged in, you can explore the dashboard's various visualizations, filters, and interactive features.
+3. **Explore the Dashboard**: Once logged in, you can explore the dashboard's various visualizations, filters, and interactive features.
 The dashboard is designed for intuitive navigation.

-5. **Data Insights**: Utilize the dashboard to gain insights into customer orders, order status, product sales, and other logistics-related information.
+4. **Data Insights**: Utilize the dashboard to gain insights into customer orders, order status, product sales, and other logistics-related information.
 You can adjust filters, interact with charts, and drill down into specific data points for a deeper understanding.

 # References
 - JJ Power BI.
 2022. https://www.youtube.com/watch?v=APj3MFt2w5I&ab_channel=JJPowerBI Date of access: 25 Oct.
 2023.